How To Easily Remove Cockroaches From A Boat

 Get rid of cockroaches with this easy-to-make,

 homemade bait.
-Simply mix one part boric acid powder, one part white flour, and
+Mix one part boric acid powder, one part white flour, and

 one part sugar to create a dough.

-After that, place small dough balls in areas where the cockroaches are frequently seen, and watch as the mixture of flour and sugar attracts the pests and the boric acid kills them.
+After that, small dough balls should be placed where the cockroaches are frequently seen.
+Watch as the mixture of flour and sugar attracts the pests, and the boric acid kills them.

-Mix one part boric acid, one part cocoa powder, and two parts white flour for a similar effect.
+For a similar effect, mix one part boric acid, one part cocoa powder, and two parts white flour.

-You should keep using the bait for weeks to ensure all the cockroaches are gone.
+It would help if you kept using the bait for weeks to ensure all the cockroaches were gone.
 Remember to keep the mixture away from children and pets, as it is toxic to both.

 Using Pepper, Onion, and Garlic Solution